r11up/email-automation/README.md

 # email-automation

-This is a tool I built to manage my email outreach entirely from the command line.
-I write all my emails in plain markdown files, specify attachment filenames inline, and the script searches my local machine for those files and attaches them automatically.
-Everything — composing, queuing, attaching, pushing to Outlook — happens in the terminal.
-I only open Outlook at the very end to hit send.
+This is a tool I built to manage my emails  from the command line.
+I specify attachment filenames inline, and the script searches my local machine for those files and attaches them automatically.
+Everything, composing, queuing, attaching, pushing to Outlook, happens in the terminal.
+I only open Outlook at the very end to read it verify and hit send.

 Works with new Outlook for Mac (2023+).
 Uses the Microsoft Graph API, so drafts show up instantly everywhere — on the Mac, in the browser, on the phone.
 Pure Python, no dependencies.